Morehead & North Fork 0-6-0 No. 12

 After the M&NF was abandoned, No.12 was shoved into the M&NF’s ramshackle shed in Clearfield and largely forgotten.
 Jerry Jacobson never forgot about No.12, however, and sought to acquire it for years.
 In late 2011 the locomotive owner’s widow and son agreed to a sale, and plans were made to haul the isolated 0-6-0 to Ohio by truck.
 What seemed like a straightforward process turned into a three-month ordeal of permit challenges and truck breakdowns, but No.12 was finally hauled to Sugarcreek and arrived at the Age of Steam Roundhouse on February 7th, 2012.

 Number 12 went into the Age of Steam backshop for inspection and the roundhouse crew developed a repair plan.
 The boiler was repaired and put back into compliance with Federal Railroad Administration requirements.
 A brand new welded tender tank was constructed (complete with imitation rivets) and placed on the existing tender frame.
-Countless parts were repaired or replaced.
+Countless parts were repaired or replaced, including a brand new steam dome lid and smoke stack.
 Finished with a coat of black paint and fresh M&NF lettering, No.12 proudly chuffed out of the backshop during the summer of 2018.
-During July 2018, No.12 was the first derelict steam locomotive totally rebuilt for service at AoSRH.
-Sadly, Jerry passed away in 2017 and was unable to join the celebration, but we’re confident that he would have been glad to see No.12’s story come to a happy ending.
+No. 12 is the first derelict steam locomotive totally rebuilt for service at AoSRH.
+Sadly, Jerry passed away in 2017 and was not with us to celebrate, but we’re confident that he would have been glad to see No.12’s story come to such a happy ending.